juju/docs/src/en/charms-storage.md

 the storage from the model, destroying the cloud storage resources in the process.

-To remove existing storage, you must specify one or more unit storage, volume, or filesystem IDs; these can be found in the output of `juju storage`, shown here:
+To remove existing storage, you must specify one or more storage IDs; these can be found in the output of `juju storage`, shown here:

 ```bash
 [Storage]